 When you are into woodworking, you’ve probably encountered it: you’re sawing with your circular saw when the blade abruptly stops revolving and your circular saw gets stuck.
-This can happen to either newbies or experts.
+This one of the common circular saw problems and can happen to either newbies or experts.
 It could be for a simple reason, but it’s also conceivable that you need to dig deeper into the problem.
 So, with this article, you will undoubtedly find the answer to your question, “Why does my circular saw keep stopping?”

 Your circular saw blade will stop spinning if your workpiece pinches the blade owing to incorrect handling, if you use an inappropriate saw blade, or have a lack of power, or motor damage.